Nickel Boys: Plot

 Elwood bonds with Turner, another quiet student.
-However, while Elwood is inspired by the non-violent and democratic ideals of the Civil Rights Movement, Turner is cynical, expects only mistreatment from society, and urges Elwood to keep his head down.
+While Elwood is inspired by the non-violent and democratic ideals of the Civil Rights Movement, Turner is cynical, expects only mistreatment from society, and urges Elwood to keep his head down.
 Elwood is bullied and beaten by another student, but the administrators do not help him: instead, they savagely beat both students.
-Elwood's grandmother tries to visit him at Nickel but, on arrival, is not allowed to see him.
+Hattie tries to visit him at Nickel but, on arrival, is prohibited from seeing him.
 She also scrimps and saves to hire a lawyer to appeal his conviction, but the lawyer runs away with her money, devastating Elwood.
 Spencer bets on Nickel's annual Black-White boxing match, but quietly executes a Black student who either refused or forgot to take a dive that Spencer told him to take.

 In flashforwards to 1988, the adult Elwood lives in New York City, where he runs his own moving business, and a former classmate, Chickie Pete, comes to him to remember old times and to ask him for work.
 Elwood does not appear to be in contact with Turner.
 In 2018, he is badly shaken after learning that many unmarked graves have been discovered at the old Nickel campus, and does research.
 Forensic evidence reveals that most of the dead students were Black.

 Back in the 1960s, Elwood, fed up with his mistreatment, takes his carefully kept diary of Nickel abuses and convinces a reluctant Turner to deliver it to a government inspector as an exposé.
 However, nothing happens, and the administrators retaliate by torturing Elwood in the school sweatbox.
 Turner learns that the school plans to kill Elwood and comes to rescue him.
 They attempt an escape, running away together on bicycles.
 However, pursued by a car from Nickel, they are quickly caught.
 Turner escapes into the woods, but Elwood is shot and killed.

-A montage shows that Turner safely reached Tallahassee, where he delivered the news of Elwood's death to his grandmother.
+A montage shows that Turner safely reached Tallahassee, where he delivered the news of Elwood's death to Hattie.
 He then moved North and took on Elwood's name.
 He marries Millie, builds a stable life, and tries to honor Elwood's legacy by embracing some of his ideals.
 When the government begins investigating the school, Turner decides to testify about his experiences.